Skip to content

 The jaw – the most visible difference

-The jaw is one of the simplest and most reliable ways to distinguish the species:
+The jaw is one of the easiest and most reliable ways to tell the species apart:

-• Alligator: Wide and rounded jaw.
-Teeth sit inside when the mouth is closed.
+• Alligator: Broad and rounded jaw.
+The teeth sit inside when the mouth is closed.

-• Caiman: Same wide and rounded jaw shape as the alligator, and the teeth also sit inside.
+• Caiman: Same broad, rounded jaw shape as alligator, and the teeth also sit inside.

-• Crocodile: Narrower and more pointed jaw, with more teeth that sit outside and are clearly visible.
+• Crocodile: Narrower and more pointed jaw, with several teeth that sit outside and are clearly visible.

 Alligator has a bite force of around 2 tons, while the crocodile is known to be more